-We are now working to support the implementation of our open access policy.
-As part of this, we are committed to working collaboratively to support the policy in practice, with:
+To implement our open access policy, we are committed to working collaboratively to support the policy in practice, with:

 - other relevant stakeholders